icopy-site/awesome/docs/awesome/awesome-earth.md

 - [Too Good To Go](https://toogoodtogo.co.uk/) - Sell your surplus food, easily and sustainably!
 Save delicious food and fight food waste.
 Find your favorite food and go rescue it.
 - [Vegware](https://vegware.co.uk/) - Napkins, carrier bags, salad boxes, sushi trays, cutlery, disposable coffee cups, all made from plants using renewable, lower carbon, recycled or reclaimed materials, and designed to be commercially compostable with food waste, where accepted.
 - [What is my lamp worth?](https://www.watismijnlampwaard.nl/) - Find the nearest collection points for discarded electrical appliances and energy-efficient light bulbs.
 This site helps you responsibly recycle, donate, repair, or sell electrical appliances and lights.

+## YouTube Channels
+- [Climate Town](https://www.youtube.com/channel/UCuVLG9pThvBABcYCm7pkNkA) - Rollie Williams and a ragtag team of climate communicators, creatives and comedians are here to examine climate change in a way that doesn’t make you want to eat a cyanide pill.
+- [ClimateAdam](https://www.youtube.com/user/ClimateAdam) - Doctor in climate science from Oxford.
+Trying to make sense of climate change with fun YouTube vids.
+- [Hot Mess](https://www.youtube.com/channel/UCsaEBhRsI6tmmz12fkSEYdw) - A show about how climate change impacts all of us, and about how we can create a better future for our planet and ourselves.
+Hosted by Miriam Nielsen, Talia Buford, and Joe Hanson.
+- [Our Changing Climate](https://www.youtube.com/channel/UCNXvxXpDJXp-mZu3pFMzYHQ) - A bi-weekly video essay series that investigates humanity's relationship to the natural world.
+- [Simon Clark](https://www.youtube.com/user/SimonOxfPhys) - PhD in climate physics by day, YouTuber by night.
+He makes videos about both!

 ## Zero Waste
 - [Berkley Water Filters](https://www.berkeyfilters.com/) - 21,000,000 Americans drink water that violates U.S. health standards.
 Berkey water filter systems are actually water purifiers because they remove bacteria and viruses that conventional filters cannot.<!-- links:end -->
 - [Kent Zero Water Wastage Technology](https://www.kent.co.in/water-purifiers/zero-water-wastage-technology) - KENT RO Purifiers equipped with the ‘Zero Water Wastage’ Technology push back the rejected water to the overhead tank, thereby rendering wastage to zero.
 As a result, instead of wasting the rejected water, it gets diluted and reused as normal tap water for household purposes.<!-- links:end -->